25 Biggest Landscaping Mistakes

 Part of planning a garden is also planning time to maintain it.
 Make up a maintenance schedule and abide by it.
 Garden beds need to be weeded at least once or twice a month, minimum.
 If you don't have the time to take care of your garden, make sure you have enough money to pay somebody to do it.

 When selecting plants, you should match the architecture of your home with the theme of your garden.
+Above, the cottage-style garden goes very well with the style of the home.
 Besides the plants in your garden, you need to think about your hardscape.
 If you are putting in a deck, for example, you need to make sure those elements of your garden also reflect positively upon your house.